Krakor92/some-custom-dataviews/jukebox/README.md

 The `dv.view()` function accept another argument after the path to the folder containing the sources.

-In this view, the second argument is an object that let you customize what the view does.
+This second argument is an object that let you customize what the view does.
 Here is the syntax:

 ````